.

 SERVICES AND RESTAURANTS IN WALKING DISTANCE

-The accommodations are located within walking distance to a small village.
-The village has a few small bars where you can purchase cold drinks and other incidentals, but we encourage everyone to stay within REGUA during their team.
+The accommodations are within walking distance of two small villages, about 1 hour or less walking.
+There is a small shop that sells groceries and personal care products and a few small bars where you can purchase cold drinks and other incidentals, but we encourage everyone to stay within REGUA during their team.

 FOOD

-The accommodations have a dedicated cook staff that will prepare local Brazilian dishes for breakfast, lunch, and dinner.
+The accommodations have a dedicated cook staff to prepare local Brazilian dishes for breakfast, lunch, and dinner.

 TYPICAL MEALS